AceSpaceGitHub/TeamTwoHackathon/protos/Readme.md

 python -m pip install grpcio grpcio-tools
 ```

+This also assumes you've got NodeJS installed and already have latest dependencies installed under `frontend/`.

 Run the `generate_agent_server_client.py` script to auto-generate any client/server code to their respective frontend/backend directories.

 ## Smoke testing the agent server